 First rising to prominence in the indie-rock band Kenickie, achieving four top 40 hits and a top ten album, Lauren made the move from front-woman to broadcaster.
 Her knowledge and wit made her a popular guest on Never Mind the Buzzcocks and she soon moved to regular presenting work.
 Starting out on E4’s music programmes, including live festival coverage, she also sat in for Radio 1's Steve Lamacq.
 Lauren then joined music station Xfm and promptly won Best Newcomer at the Commercial Radio Awards.

-With her love of music and affinity with songwriters and musicians, Lauren’s mid-morning show on BBC 6Music has become one of the station’s most popular programmes, with a regular stream of up-and-coming and established live musical guests.
+With her love of music and affinity with songwriters and musicians, Lauren’s mid-morning show on BBC 6Music became one of the station’s most popular programmes, with a regular stream of up-and-coming and established live musical guests, and she now hosts the station’s flagship breakfast show.
 She is one of the few broadcasters to appear on all of the BBC’s network radio stations but is in particular a frequent voice on Radio 4, where she has fronted Woman’s Hour, its late night sister programme, and the radio institution that is Desert Island Discs.

 As well as having a finger on the pulse of current trends, what defines Lauren as an awards host is her warmth.
 She charms organisers, sponsors and most importantly the audience - and makes every winner feel that it’s their moment.And her Sunderland accent can’t fail to endear her to everyone!
 JLA Agent Octavia Rothwell